Skip to content

 klp_get_state(patch, id) returns the klp_state with the given id from patch->states.
 It returns NULL if no state with that id exists.

-Example: patching a spinlock to a mutex
+Example: switching a subsystem from a spinlock to a mutex

 #include <linux/livepatch.h>